return42/sphkerneldoc/linux_src_doc/lib/rhashtable_c.rst

 Description
 -----------

-Start a hash table walk.
+Start a hash table walk at the current iterator position.
 Note that we take the RCU lock in all cases including when we return an error.
 So you must always call rhashtable_walk_stop to clean up.

 Returns zero if successful.